xia-lab/MetaboAnalystR/README.md

 ## Citation

-MetaboAnalystR has been developed by the [XiaLab](http://xialabresearch.com/) at McGill University.
+MetaboAnalystR 2.0 has been developed by the [XiaLab](http://xialabresearch.com/) at McGill University.

-The R package has been [published](https://doi.org/10.1093/bioinformatics/bty528)!
+The R package (Version 1.0.0) has been [published](https://doi.org/10.1093/bioinformatics/bty528)!

 We encourage users to further develop the package to suit their needs.
 If you use the R package, please cite us: Chong, Jasmine, and Jianguo Xia.
 "MetaboAnalystR: an R package for flexible and reproducible analysis of metabolomics data."
 Bioinformatics 34.24 (2018): 4313-4314.